Torksey

 Torksey is a small village in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 875.
 It is situated on the A156 road, 7 mi south of Gainsborough and 9 mi north-west of Lincoln, and on the eastern bank of the tidal River Trent, which here forms the boundary with Nottinghamshire.

 It is notable historically as the site of a Roman canal, a major Viking camp, the late medieval Torksey Castle and the Torksey Viaduct.

 Etymology

 Torksey is derived from an Anglo-Saxon place name (OE Turecesīeġ), which comprises a personal name (Turec) + īeġ (island) - meaning Turec's island.
-The campsite of the Great Heathern Army was likely situated on the island referred to in the name - a prominent bluff north of the current village, partially surrounded by marshes and with the River Trent on its western boundary.
+The campsite of the Great Heathen Army was likely situated on the island referred to in the name - a prominent bluff north of the current village, partially surrounded by marshes and with the River Trent on its western boundary.
 This effectively created an island that could easily be defended and provided a good vantage point over the surrounding flood plain.